Akshay1612-gh/Akshay1612-gh/README.md

-- 👋 Hi, I’m Akshay
+👋 Hi, I’m Akshay
-- 👀 I’m interested in Data Analyst/ Data Science
+🔍 Passionate about Data Analysis & Data Science
-- 🌱 I’m currently learning Machine Learning
-- 📫 You can  reach me on LinkedIn -  linkedin.com/in/akshay-patkar
+🚀 Currently mastering Machine Learning and diving into the world of AI 📫 Let’s innovate together – connect with me on LinkedIn: linkedin.com/in/akshay-patkar